Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Frequentlyasked questions

-What are direct and indirect spend in procurement?
+What are the differences between direct and indirect procurement?

 What is an example of direct procurement?